To ingest data, you can use:

 - Filebeat for forwarding and centralizing logs and files

 You can install Beats using the Kibana UI guide or directly from the command line.

 Install Beats using the Kibana UI guideedit

-Click Home → Add events, and follow the links for the types of data you want to collect.
+When you add integrations that use Beats, you’re guided through the Beats installation process.
+To begin, go to the Home page, click Add integrations, and then follow the links for the types of data you want to collect.

 Download and install Beats from the command lineedit

 No matter how you installed Beats, you need to enable modules in Auditbeat and Filebeat to populate Elastic Security with data.